 Jami has videos and everything on her site for mixing all the colors, so be sure to check them out.
 The gist is that you use the 3 paints to make light, medium, and dark metallic colors.
 But before starting in with the craft paint, I applied 1 thin coat of primer to the piece.
 Now you know I don’t usually use primer, but I wasn’t planning on distressing this table, and I thought it would be a better surface for the craft paint to stick to.

-Jami uses a rag, but I prefer a medium artist’s paint brush (different strokes, eh? )…just use whatever you feel most comfortable with.
+Jami uses a rag, but I prefer a medium artist’s paint brush (different strokes, eh? :P)…just use whatever you feel most comfortable with.
 I applied the light finish first, then medium, then dark, not quite covering the previous layer.
 The paint dries really fast, so work in small areas.
 It’s really an imperfect process-don’t be intimidated.
 Besides, you can always paint over it!

 Here’s how mine looked after the 3 coats (the top wasn’t done yet, that’s why it’s lighter).